Case Study

 Every expert brought in offered the same category of solution: route the sync through a router and, by extension, the internet.
 Direct machine-to-machine communication was never on the table—not because it was impossible, but because no one thought to try it.

-Relying on the cloud meant the client did not truly own their own data flow.
+Relying on the cloud meant the client had no operational control over their own data flow.
 If the provider went down, their site operations stopped—a single point of failure they were paying for.

 Architectural Win